scholarslab/scholarslab.github.io/collections/_posts/2019-09-24-very-good-place-to-start.md

 title: "A Very Good Place to Start"
 category: blog
 tags:
-- Grad Student Research
+- grad student research
 - code
-- learning
+- learning experience
 ---
 The last few weeks we (the 2019-20 Praxis Fellows) have started learning to code.
 Our first assignment ([as Connor already mentioned](https://scholarslab.lib.virginia.edu/blog/unlearn-what-you-have-learned/)) was to write code that turned a word into Pig Latin.
 I’m sure it was a technically-simple exercise, but as I (we) have learned, coding is challenging and is like learning a new language.
 Not even “like” learning a new language -- it is learning a new language.
 We have to learn how to configure various elements (variables, functions, arguments, etc.) to work together in a series, using the appropriate “punctuation,” to convey information and produce a desired outcome.
 Any missing or misplaced ( ) or “ ” throws off the entire process.
 It is like writing a good sentence or crafting a good essay.
 If you don’t follow the grammatical and syntaxial rules, you don’t get your point across to the reader.